BioGearsEngine/core/README.md

 -------------
 Details will be filled in shortly.
 In the meantime if you have a contribution or issue to post/push feel free to contact abaird@ara.com with the details.

+You can access our public slack through our [development website](https://www.biogears.dev/).

 Additional Documentation
 --------------------------
 For more detailed documentation including model discussions and implementation details can be found at www.BioGearsEngine.com